We meet the national curriculum for music aims to ensure that all pupils:

 - EYFS children learn new songs and sing as part of an annual Nativity play

 - Key Stage One children perform an annual nativity play and Year 2 children take part in the Burford Partnership KS1 Music Festival each year.

-- Lower Key Stage Two children perform an end of year play
+- Lower Key Stage Two children perform a play at the end of the Spring Term

-- Upper key Stage Two children perform an end of year play
+- Upper key Stage Two children perform a play at the end of the Summer Term

 - Year 5 pupils also take part in the annual Burford Partnership KS2 Music Festival